farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 `Talents` are a way to make the characters progress over the course of a campaign.

-Over time, characters gain new `Talent Dots` which make their Talent Line advance.
+Over time, characters gain new `talent dots` which make their Talent Line advance.

 ![](https://gyazo.com/6cab207e891b02249a7f96c66694010a.png)

-Every dot in the talent line gives you either a new Action Dot, or a `Situational Bonus`.
+Every dot in the talent line gives you either a new `action dot`, or a `situational bonus`.

 A situational bonus represents a boost in `effect`, `position` or `dice pool`, and triggers only in a certain situation.